 I skipped a few pages for later additions.
 Now I’m handwriting the Gospel of John for each child.
 I know I shouldn’t have a favorite book, but I love the way John relays the message of who Jesus is.

 My hand isn’t accustomed to writing manually yet, so I can only write a couple paragraphs in each journal before I get a hand cramp.
 That will correct itself soon.
 But I want to make sure my handwriting looks good.

 Have you started writing in your legacy journal?

-What meanigful things do you plan to leave for your children when you die?
+What meaningful things do you plan to leave for your children when you die?

 Too many people die and leave nothing but a few pictures and random vacation videos to their children and grandchildren.
 Those videos are precious because it gives the viewer a glimpse of who you were.
 It can spark a memory or emotional response.

 But does that picture or video pass down any wisdom or information about the real you?
 Your beliefs, dreams and hopes are the essence of who you are.